Gaza crisis grows under intense bombardment as Israel retaliates to Hamas atrocities – KION546

 On Wednesday, International IDF spokesperson, Lieutenant Colonel Jonathan Conricus, told CNN that Israeli authorities believe the hostages are being held underground.

 “Reason dictates that they are underground,” he said.
-“Reason also dictates that Hamas, since they planned to launch this attack and they planned to take these people hostage, reason dictates that they planned in advance locations to hide these hostages and keep them safe from Israeli intelligence, and efforts to get them out.”
+“Reason dictates that they planned in advance locations to hide these hostages and keep them safe from Israeli intelligence, and efforts to get them out.”

 He said even though Israel has had “some experience” with hostage situations they have never dealt with anything like this.